Key Takeaways

 - Be mindful of your dosage.
 Both caffeine and cannabis can be great when you consume just enough to get your desired effects.
 However, overindulgence in one or both of these two substances may trigger adverse side effects that can be unpleasant.

 - Get comfortable in a safe space.
-The cannabis and Red Bull combination is better known for its stimulating effects, so getting comfy in one spot may be challenging.
+Some users report stimulating effects from combining cannabis and Red Bull.
+So, getting comfy in one spot might feel challenging.
 However, being in a place you’re familiar with and can hang out in for a while ensures you can let any unpleasant feelings pass in a secure environment.
 At the very least, being in a friendly space will make the experience more enjoyable and less stressful.

 - Make sure you have extra resources.
 If you’re trying to enhance your activity with cannabis and caffeine, make sure you have your goal set.
 Whether work-related, creative projects, exercising, or whatever you need to be energized for, lay out what you’ll need to do before you consume.
 Also, make sure to have water, snacks, and maybe even some form of CBD on hand, as it may help to mitigate any adverse effects from THC.